Beat RSV Season with These Game-Changing Humidifiers: A Parent's Must-Have!

 Remember, a clean humidifier is a safe humidifier.
 It's not just about adding moisture to the air; it's about ensuring the air your child breathes is as clean as possible.

 Lastly, always check for the latest recommendations and reviews from trusted sources.
-I found some great tips on humidifier safety for infants and children from a recent KSAT article.Ā
+A recent KSAT article provided some great tips for infant and children's humidifier safety.

 Additional Strategies for Managing RSV at Home